davidwarne/CTCombine/README.txt

 - for an example see the EPIDexample.txt file

-INP file (you already know this...): see cthead.inp
+INP file (you already know this...):

-NOTE: unexpected behaviour may arise from setting bounds that exceed the data bounds themselves
+DataType                                                     // only DICOM is handled directory                                                    // the folder containing the data files xMin, xMax, yMin, yMax, zMin, zMax                           // boundaries of selected data region xVoxeldimension, yVoxeldimension,zVoxeldimension             //size of Voxel Dimensions in cm numberOfMaterials                                            // Count of Materials in CT materialName1                                                // material and conversion data CTUpperBound1,DensityLowerBound1,DensityUpperBound1, estepe1 materialName2
+CTUpperBound2,DensityLowerBound2,DensityUpperBound2, estepe2
+.
+.
+.
+materialNameN
+CTUpperBoundN,DensityLowerBoundN,DensityUpperBoundN, estepeN

+# Known Issues
+#-----------------

+ 1. At the moment only DICOM data of type Short is supported